-- No spitting on the bench and no sharing of water bottles.
-Participants (especially children) should have their own water bottle with names clearly written on the bottle to avoid sharing of water bottles or mistaken use of similar-style water bottles.
+- Participants (especially children) should have their own water bottle with names clearly written on the bottle to avoid sharing of water bottles or mistaken use of similar-style water bottles.

 - No one may walk behind the benches or use the scorebox/sound system without permission from staff.